 Data platform architecture principles

-We’re well into the Big Data era.
-Most organizations embraced collecting data and analyzing what’s happening inside their products.
+We’re well into the big data era.
+Most organizations have embraced collecting data and analyzing what’s happening inside their products.
 This is crucial to their success, not only to understand what works but also to optimize their services and increase their value to their customers.
 Several industries are being disrupted just by using technology to optimize existing processes.
-Think about cabs, short term rentals, or co-working spaces.
+Think about cabs, short-term rentals, or coworking spaces.

 There’s also discussion around what constitutes “big” data.
-Here, we’re not only talking about large volumes of data produced by the likes of Google, Facebook and others very large companies.
-We’re also talking about the multitude of various datasources and the many teams using them and producing derived datasets.
-The concept of central data team that does all the data related work is outdated and the entire organization should become an ecosystem where teams depend on each other.
-Central data teams now become enablers, coaching and providing a safe and flexible environment to move fast while bringing transparency to the increasing complexity of interdependent system.
-Data processing and micro services have similar requirements in terms of ownership, monitoring and dependency management.
+Here, we’re not only talking about large volumes of data produced by the likes of Google, Facebook, and other very large companies.
+We’re also talking about the multitude of various data sources and the many teams using them and producing derived datasets.
+The concept of a central data team that does all the data-related work is outdated; the entire organization should become an ecosystem where teams depend on each other.
+Central data teams now become enablers, coaching and providing a safe and flexible environment to move fast while bringing transparency to the increasing complexity of interdependent systems.
+Data processing and microservices have similar requirements in terms of ownership, monitoring, and dependency management.

-Every team can consume and produce data using explicit contracts: What they share or don’t, the level of service they provide and the quality of the data.
-We need to build visibility to the entire org and help evolve the dependency graph with global lineage and schema evolution.
+Julien Le Dem outlines the principles to follow while building the data platform that enables the entire organization to build data-driven products, whether you’re using insights from the data or using the data directly to build features (for example, recommendations).
+Every team can consume and produce data using explicit contracts: what they share or don’t, the level of service they provide, and the quality of the data.
+We need to build visibility to the entire organization and help evolve the dependency graph with global lineage and schema evolution.

 The platform is self-service and gets out of the way to empower users to do the right thing.
 It provides a safe environment where mistakes can be easily mitigated and the scope of their impact limited.
-It is flexible to allow users to pick the best tool for the job while facilitating interdependencies.
+It’s flexible to allow users to pick the best tool for the job while facilitating interdependencies.
 Streaming and batch processing are complementary and work together.
 Governance is delegated to the appropriate stewards.
-Sensitive data is properly annotated and secured and its usage tracked and controlled.
-Cloud being omnipresent, users expect not to have to worry about where they processes are run or where the data is stored.
+Sensitive data is properly annotated, and secured and its usage tracked and controlled.
+Cloud being omnipresent, users expect not to have to worry about where their processes are run or where their data is stored.
 The platform is expected to scale transparently and be billed by the minute.

-We’ll discuss the best tools making the data platform and how to build the missing pieces.
+You’ll explore the best tools for making the data platform and how to build the missing pieces.

 What you'll learn